Warialda: Industry

 Warialda is the service centre for the local agricultural sector.
 Farms around Warialda produce wheat, sorghum, barley, sheep, beef cattle.
 Some of the locals also earn a dollar or two hunting wild pigs, which are exported, mainly to Germany, where there are demands for wild boar which are not present in the Australian market.

 Warialda serves as an education precinct for local families with a strong base of excellent education facilities including preschools, public schools, a catholic primary school, TAFE outreach centres and vocational education programs.

 Agriculture, health and education are the primary industries providing support for a small but thriving business sector.
 Some of the local businesses include a supermarket, hardware store, cafes, service stations, butcher, bakery, pubs and a golf & bowling club along with other small businesses providing a cross-section of goods & services.

 Religion

 Warialda is home to congregations of the Anglican, Catholic, Presbyterian, and Uniting Churches.

 The Anglican and Catholic churches are located near the Gwydir Highway in the main part of town on the south bank of the Warialda Creek.

 Anglican Church

 St. Simon's & St. Jude's Anglican Church is located on the corner of Stewart Avenue and Market Streets.

-Built 1966, it was home to Sister Elizabeth Kenny Memotial Baptistry, as a tribute to Elizabeth Kenny born in Warialda 20th Sept 1880, for her work with those who had Polio.
+Built 1966, it was home to Sister Elizabeth Kenny Memorial Baptistry, as a tribute to Elizabeth Kenny born in Warialda 20th Sept 1880, for her work with those who had Polio.

-www.warialdaanglican.org.au

 Catholic Church

-St. Patrick's Catholic Church is located at 29 Geddes st.
+St. Patrick's Catholic Church is located at 29 Geddes Street.